 Got a great idea for a group?
-Apply today and become UCB Guild's newest society!
+Apply today and become UCB Guid's newest society!

 UCB Guild is run by students, for students.
-All of our sports clubs and societies are student run and student led, created by students just like you who want to come together to build an amazing community experience at UCB.
+All of our societies are student run and student led, created by students just like you who want to come together to build an amazing community experience at UCB.
 Creating your own society comes with lots of great benefits, including:

 - Access to funding